Zone: 3 to 8

 Moisture: medium

-Notes: Formerly known as Cimicifuga racemosa, Black cohosh is a great specimen plant for the shade garden.
-It is native to Ontario, New England, the mid-Atlantic states and the mid-west.
+Notes: Formerly known as Cimicifuga racemosa, Black cohosh is a great specimen plant for the shade garden and one of the most majestic.
+It is native to Ontario, New England, the mid-Atlantic states and the mid-west, but it has become quite rare in parts of its northern range.
+In southern Ontario, it would grow in rich soils in Carolinian forests.
+Due to habitat destruction, there are less than 20 recorded wild populations remaining.
 It blooms for about four weeks in the middle of summer, which is unusual for a shade plant.
-The height quoted is a bit misleading because the foliage is only 2 -3 feet high and of similar width.
-The flower stalks, on top of which sit long white wands, double the height of the plant.
+The height quoted is a bit misleading because the foliage is only about 3 feet high and of similar width.
+The flower stalks, including the white wands of flowers, double the height of the plant.
 The racemes are about a foot long.
 It takes several years for this plant to flower, but the foliage on its own is quite elegant.
 This plant could easily be placed in a wild or a manicured garden.

-The plant needs a well-drained soil and prefers a rich soil that can retain moisture.
-It can be grown in a sandy soil as long as extra water is provided during a drought.
+The plant needs a well-drained soil and prefers a rich soil that can retain moisture and nutrients.
+It can be grown in a sandy loam soil as long as extra water is provided during a drought.
 In its natural setting, this plant grows happily under the light shade of a tree.

 The plant is a host for caterpillars of the Spring Azure and the flowers provide nectar and pollen for bumblebees and hoverflies.

 If you have good soil and a shady garden, then this plant would be wonderful addition.
 It is a stand-out plant with its architectural foliage and its tall flowers.
 It is rather rare to find this plant in a garden because it is expensive to buy.
-A native plant nursery will sell smaller and younger specimens that are much cheaper if you have the patience to wait a few years.
+In any case, avoid buying Actaea from regular nurseries as they usually sell A. simplex, which comes from Asia.
+A native plant nursery will sell the native species.
+The specimens are smaller and younger, but also much cheaper if you have the patience to wait a few years.